Sebohe/makerdao_presentaion/script.md

 What is MakerDAO?

-I want everyone to be aware that I suffer in thinking that blockchain is going to solve all of the world problems.
+I want everyone to be aware that I believe that blockchains are going to solve all of the worlds problems.
+I'm just kidding.

 MakerDAO is an organization that has been tackling the problem of creating a stable coin.
 A stable coin is a crypto currency in which its value has minimal variation in regards to fiat currency.
 People that currently own crypto currencies like ether are not spending them.
 Why would they spend something which has the possibility of going in price tomorrow.
-We can agree that current crypto currencies are not a good currency due to their price volatility.
-Simple put, most crypto coins are terrible currencies.
+Simply put, most crypto coins are terrible currencies due to their volatility.

 slide 2 (pizza and price chart)